MirantisContainers/mke-docs/content/docs/setup/install/README.md

 The roles can be:
 - `controller+worker` - a manager node that runs both control plane and data plane components
 - `worker` - a worker node that runs the data plane components
+- `single` - a special role for the case when the cluster consists of a single node

 <details>
 <summary>Example of ready-to-deploy MKE 4 config file</summary>